How Does Pet Insurance Really Work?

 An annual insurance limit is the maximum amount of money insurance will pay toward your pet’s covered health services each year.
 Once the annual limit is reached, you will pay any additional costs out of pocket.

 Odie offers limits up to $5,000, $10,000, $25,000, and $40,000, depending on the plan you choose.
 The higher the annual limit, the higher your monthly premium.

 How does the claims process work?

-Before you submit your first claim, you’ll need to complete any applicable waiting periods.
+Before submitting your first claim, you must complete any applicable waiting periods.
 A waiting period is the amount of time you need to wait before your insurance policy goes into effect and you can submit a claim.
 This is to help the insurance company reduce any fraudulent claims.

 Odie offers some of the shortest waiting periods in the industry.
 Once met, waiting periods are waived for continuous, uninterrupted policy renewals.

 - 14 days for Illnesses

 - 6 months for Cruciate Ligament Events and any related conditions.

 - Routine care plans can be used the day after you enroll.